Roth conversions aca subsidy

 Above, you can see the tax brackets and the required minimum distribution from the pre-tax money for the Credits.

-From age 60-to 70, they have their standard deduction and their 10 and 12% tax brackets that they can fill with ordinary income.
+From age 60 to 70, they have their standard deduction and 10 and 12% tax brackets to fill with ordinary income.
 This means they can pull money from the IRA and pay no or minimal taxes.
 In addition, they might consider Capital Gain Harvesting up to the limit of the 0% Capital Gain Bracket.
 They can also use their Roth accounts for tax-free income or a reverse mortgage.

-Due to the conservative returns of their IRA, required minimum distributions stay under the 12% (which becomes the 15% in 2026) tax bracket throughout.
+Due to their IRA’s conservative returns, required minimum distributions stay under the 12% (which becomes 15% in 2026) tax bracket throughout.

 Special bonus for premium ACA tax credit planning when you are 63 and 64: you minimize IRMAA when you are 65 and 66!
 If you haven’t looked into IRMAA, the hidden Tax, please do so!